“The time is always right to do what is right.” ~Martin Luther King, Jr.

 This work is hard and will require a life-long commitment from all stakeholders to make real change.

 As a white educator, I recognize my privilege and want to use the opportunities I’ve been afforded as well as my online platform for good.
 I’m listening, learning, and doing.
-I’m grateful to the Black community and other people of color for your ongoing activism and for sharing your experiences despite the frustration and emotional labor you’ve unfairly had to endure.
-I personally commit to doing more and stand with you in solidarity.
+Let’s dig deeper.
+Our students deserve it.
+Our world needs it.